 - Mary really wanted to borrow her mom's necklace, but knew her mom would be angry if she took it without asking, so she asked her mom if she could wear it.

 - Hillary was so sweaty after her workout that she wanted to change her clothes right there by the car.
 However, she knew the other people around her would not approve, so she waited until she was in the restroom to change.

 - Tim really wanted to slug Mark for what he had just said.
 However, Tim knew if he hit Mark, he would be kicked off the baseball team, and since he loved baseball, he unclenched his fists and walked away.

 Superego: Adding Morals

 The superego develops last, and is based on morals and judgments about right and wrong.
-Even though the superego and the ego may reach the same decision about something, the superego’s reason for that decision is more based on moral values, while the ego’s decision is based more on what others will think or what the consequences of an action could be.
+Even though the superego and the ego may reach the same decision about something, the superego's reason for that decision is based more on moral values, while the ego's decision is based more on what others will think or what the consequences of an action could be on the individual.

 - Maggie couldn't remember the answer to test question #12, even though she had studied.
 Nate was the smartest kid in the class, and from where Maggie sat, she could see his answers if she turned her head slightly.
 When Mrs. Archer turned her back, Maggie almost cheated, but her conscience stopped her because she knew it was wrong.
 Instead, Maggie took a guess at the answer and then turned in her paper.